 What is the “Save, Invest & Retire” Blog All About?

 Helping baby boomers women to prepare for retirement.
 We all know that managing finances is not an easy task.
-As women we have to wear many hats in our everyday life.
+As women, we have to wear many hats in our everyday life.

 We take care of our aging parents, our grown children, our husbands.
 We work hard and build our careers.
 We have been giving generously to other people throughout our lives.
 We have been giving our time, our talents, and even our money.
-But very often we forgot to check if our financial future is on a sound footing.
+But very often we forget to check if our financial future is on a sound footing.

 Many of us shy away from conversations about finances and investments.
 We are more comfortable talking about our loved ones, health, and shopping, than discussing money and financial planning.
 We like to delegate that task to men.
-Sadly, when it comes to managing money and investments many women feel less confident than men.
+Sadly, when it comes to managing money and investments, many women feel less confident than men.

-Motto for this blog: Knowledge is Power.
+My motto for this blog: Knowledge is Power.

 I want women to take control of their finances.
 I want to educate and encourage each of you to take the steps necessary to achieve success on your journey toward retirement.

-I hope this blog will help you to create a clear plan of action – how to prepare for retirement.
-I hope this blog will help you to develop a strategy for reaching your long-term goals and your dream lifestyle in retirement.
+I hope this blog will help you create a clear plan of action – how to prepare for retirement.
+I hope this blog will help you develop a strategy for reaching your long-term goals and your dream lifestyle in retirement.

 My Personal Story

-Once upon a time I was living a simple and happy life in a country far away from North America.
+Once upon a time, I was living a simple and happy life in a country far away from North America.
 I lived with my parents and younger sister in the Soviet Union.
 Life was comfortable and predictable.
 We were not rich, but we were not poor.
-My father was a high rank executive at one of the state-owned companies and my mom worked as an engineer at an architectural firm.
+My father was a high-rank executive at one of the state-owned companies and my mom worked as an engineer at an architectural firm.

-After high school I was accepted to engineering school.
-My first job as an engineer was at the construction of Ignalina Nuclear Power Station in Lithuania.
+After high school, I was accepted to engineering school.
+My first job as an engineer was at the construction of the Ignalina Nuclear Power Station in Lithuania.
 A few years later I met my husband Roman and a year later our beautiful daughter Ksenia was born.
 We had everything we needed for a happy life.
 We lived in our own apartment, we loved our jobs, and we had a great group of friends and relatives.

 But suddenly all of it came to the end when the Soviet Union started to collapse.
-The republic of Lithuania where we resided at that time, was one of the first to claim independence from Soviet Union.
+The republic of Lithuania where we resided at that time, was one of the first to claim independence from the Soviet Union.
 The government buildings of Vilnius were surrounded by Russian military troops and tanks.

 The whole population was out on the street fighting and protesting.
 It was chaos.
 The country was on a brink of collapse and our future had never felt more uncertain.
 Roman and I made the decision to leave the country.
 Deep inside I understood that the life we were trying to build was over.